 This pie can be made in a standard 9-inch pie dish.
 Follow the steps to prepare your coconut custard pie here, and scroll to the recipe card for the printable instructions.

 - Prepare the crust.
 Get your choice of homemade or refrigerated pie crust rolled out and pressed into a pie plate, then trim and flute the edges.
-Return the crust to the fridge while preparing the filling.
+Return the crust to the fridge while you prepare the filling.
+It’s better to work with it cold.

 - Bake.
 Pour the filling into the prepared pie shell.
 Bake the pie on the lower rack of your oven for 20 minutes at 450ºF, and then another 20-25 minutes at 350ºF.
-Cover the crust with foil or a pie shield during the second half of the baking time so that it doesn’t burn.
+Cover the crust with foil or a pie shield during the second half of the baking time to avoid burnt edges.

 - Chill.
-This pie needs to cool completely before serving, so I like to let it cool to room temperature and then place it into the fridge to chill.
-Serve cold with whipped cream!
-Check out more easy serving ideas below.
+This pie needs to cool completely before serving, so I like to let it reach room temperature and then place it in the fridge to chill.
+I love serving my slices cold, garnished with toasted coconut flakes and whipped cream.
+I think that this coconut custard pie would also taste amazing topped with raspberry rosé sorbet or drizzled with salted caramel sauce or melted chocolate.

-- Refrigerate.
+Yes.
 Keep this coconut custard pie refrigerated in an airtight container until you’re ready to serve.
 Make sure it’s cooled completely before you cover and store it.
+Whenever possible, I try to leave off any garnishes like whipped cream until it’s time to serve, so it’s fresh.
+Unfortunately, I don’t recommend freezing custard pies due to the dairy in the filling.

 Coconut Custard Pie